ABOUT BOSTON UNIVERSAL PRE-K

 The governance of Boston UPK includes the Mayor of Boston, Boston Public Schools Superintendent, the Boston School Committee, the UPK Advisory Committee, the Leadership of UPK-funded community-based providers, and the BPS Early Childhood Family Council.
 Boston Public Schools is the lead agent in administering the Boston UPK program.
 Program and policy changes are approved by the Mayor of Boston, BPS Superintendent, and the Boston School Committee.

 Under the guidance of the Mayor of Boston and the Boston Public Schools Superintendent, the active decision-making body is the Boston UPK Advisory Committee.
-The Committee comprises a number of invested stakeholders in the early childhood education field in the region and includes leaders in philanthropy, business, higher education, health and human services, the City of Boston, and Boston School Committee.
+The Committee comprises a number of invested stakeholders in the early childhood education field in the region and includes leaders in philanthropy, business, higher education, health and human services, the City of Boston, and Boston School Committee, and representatives from current UPK partner organizations.
 Click here to view the current UPK Advisory Committee.

 Administrative leadership of the UPK-funded providers comprise a Leadership Committee to work through program and process changes.
 To view all UPK providers represented, click here.
-In 2021, a Family Council was established to convene caregivers of UPK students in order to engage families with BPS and to receive feedback on early childhood curriculum and program components.
+The Early Childhood Family Council convenes caregivers of UPK students in order to engage families with BPS and to receive feedback on early childhood curriculum and program components.
+The Steering Committee members of the 2022-23 Family Council are listed here.